mridupawanborah790-gif/mdxera-offline/PROJECT.md

 - The `SIGNED_OUT` handler ignores transient events when either `supabase.auth.getSession()` returns a session OR `storage.getCurrentUser()` still resolves to a persisted user.
+- `authService.logout` wraps the Supabase signOut request in a 3-second timeout (`Promise.race`) to avoid getting stuck during connection failures.
+- `authService.restoreSession` wraps the online session refresh in a 4-second timeout to prevent boot hangs on slow networks.
+- `storageService.clearCurrentUser` wraps the SQLite logout and IndexedDB clear operations in try-catch blocks, with a 3-second timeout for the IndexedDB clearing request.
+- `App.tsx:handleLogout` deletes the session key from `localStorage` immediately upon logout initiation so that manual reloads during logout will not keep the user logged in.
+All UI route resets are executed in a `finally` block to guarantee redirection to the login screen.

 ### 10.3 Failure mode — expired Supabase refresh token